For a near-drowning victim on mechanical ventilation who is hypercapnic, what should be done to ventilator settings?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-For a near-drowning victim on mechanical ventilation who is hypercapnic, the appropriate action is to decrease the frequency of ventilation.
-Hypercapnia, which refers to elevated levels of carbon dioxide (CO2) in the blood, indicates that the patient's ventilation is insufficient for clearing CO2 effectively.
+In a near-drowning victim on mechanical ventilation who is hypercapnic, the appropriate response is to decrease the frequency of ventilation.
+Hypercapnia, or elevated carbon dioxide levels in the blood, often indicates that the patient is not adequately ventilating, which can occur in conditions such as pulmonary edema or compromised lung function common after a near-drowning event.

 Subscribe